-Having considered the risks, the Maintenance Team will propose specific procedures for assisting in the evacuation of persons with a known disability.
-A "buddy" will be appointed for any young learner or employee requiring assistance in an emergency evacuation.
+Having considered the risks, the Head Fire Warden/Facilities Manager will propose specific procedures for assisting in the evacuation of persons with a known disability.
+A "buddy" will be appointed for any student or employee requiring assistance in an emergency evacuation.

-Where teachers have a young learner with a known disability, they must ensure that that young learner is aware that the alarm has been triggered and that they follow the evacuation procedure accordingly.
+Where teachers have a student with a known disability, they must ensure that that student is aware that the alarm has been triggered and that they follow the evacuation procedure accordingly.

-Disabled staff must have identified themselves to the COO and any specific requirements must be addressed as soon as they are known.
-This will then be documented in their PEEP.
+Disabled staff must have identified themselves to the Head of School and any specific requirements must be addressed as soon as they are known.